Observe and record animal behaviour

 • Stress may lead to gastrointestinal problems like diarrhea, vomiting, or a loss of appetite in both cats and dogs.

-• Example: A dog that refuses to eat after being left alone for an extended period or a cat that vomits when exposed to a loud environment.
+• Examples are a dog that refuses to eat after being left alone for an extended period or a cat that vomits when exposed to a loud environment.

 Changes in Grooming Habits